Galileo (operating system): Features

-The operating system was to offer an "innovative modular real time kernel", also described as a microkernel with a hardware abstraction layer, having a footprint of only 15 KB.
+The operating system was to offer an "innovative modular real time kernel", also described as a microkernel, with a hardware abstraction layer, having a footprint of only 15 KB.
 The kernel itself supported preemptive multitasking, being "multi-threaded and fully pre-emptive", and was portable through extensive high-level language use (an estimated 95% of the code) in conjunction with the hardware abstraction layer.
 Kernel responsibilities included memory allocation, interrupt handling, direct memory access services, scheduling, and the resource allocation required by the quality of service functionality.

 Systems using Galileo were to be able to leverage the modularity of the software architecture to deliver a "complete customisable software stack" that could be deployed in ROM, with system modules and applications being executed in-place to reduce RAM requirements.
 The architecture was also meant to allow additional components, such as multimedia codecs or network stacks, to be downloaded and deployed without the need to restart the system.
 It was noted that "virtually all Galileo tasks run in user mode", with "complete memory and CPU usage protection" enforced to uphold the quality of service regime.

 The inclusion of quality of service features was intended to "eliminate the need for dedicated multimedia chips" in consumer-level Internet appliances, particularly those chips concerned with video compression and decompression that might instead be implemented in software, thus helping manufacturers to reduce system costs below an anticipated target given of $100 by 1998.
 Such objectives were to be achieved through collaboration with system-on-chip manufacturers, with a specific collaboration in progress mentioned in early 1997, and with "companies such as Hitachi" expected to release suitable hardware in 1998.

+The principal engineer working on Galileo within Acorn was Sunil Kittur, affiliated with Acorn's Online Media division and previously involved with ICL's GOLDRUSH MegaSERVER product, a multiprocessing SPARC-based parallel database server system running the Chorus/MiX microkernel-based operating system.